KahWee - Web Development, AI Tools & Tech Trends

 });

-In Mocha v2, if you had a describe.only() anywhere, individual it.only() calls in other suites wouldn't run.
-The behavior was "fuzzy" and unpredictable.
+In Mocha v2, a describe.only() anywhere prevented individual it.only() calls in other suites from running, which was unpredictable.

 After v3, multiple .only() calls work correctly: